cyberbotics/webots/docs/guide/system-requirements.md

 The following operating systems are supported:

 - Linux: Webots is ensured to run on the latest Ubuntu Long Term Support (LTS) release, currently version 18.04.
-But it is also known to run on most recent major Linux distributions, including RedHat, Mandrake, Debian, Gentoo, SuSE, and Slackware.
+But it is also known to run on most recent major Linux distributions, including RedHat, Mandrake, Debian, Gentoo, Arch, SuSE, and Slackware.
 We recommend using a recent version of Linux.
 Webots is provided for Linux 64 (x86-64) systems.
-Webots doesn't run on Ubuntu versions earlier than 12.04.
+Webots doesn't run on Ubuntu versions earlier than 16.04.
-- Windows: Webots runs on Windows 10 and Windows 8.1.
+- Windows: Webots runs on Windows 10 and Windows 8.1 (64-bit versions only).
-It is not supported on older versions (8, 7, Vista or XP) as well as any 32-bit variant.
 - Mac: Webots runs on macOS 10.15 "Catalina" and 10.14 "Mojave".

-Webots may work but is not officially supported on earlier versions of macOS, nor below those mentioned.
+Webots may work but is not officially supported on earlier versions of the above mentioned operating systems.

-Note that for the unsupported versions (except 32-bit flavors of Windows), it might still be possible to run webots but with no guarantee.

 Other versions of Webots for other UNIX systems may be available upon request.